HERA-Team/hera-images/DEMO.md

 To do this demo, you need to load the appropriate server “images” into your [Docker] installation.
 For serious development, you’ll probably end up having to build them yourself, but for a quick test you can fetch them off of the [Docker Hub].
-This involves dowloading about 4 gigabytess of data.
+This involves dowloading about 4 gigabytes of data.
 In the directory containing this file, run:

 ```